Ray Klingbiel

 Raymond I. Klingbiel (March 1, 1901 – January 18, 1973) was an Illinois lawyer and judge who twice served as the Chief Justice of Illinois (1956–1957, and 1964–1967) during sixteen years as justice of that court.
 In 1969, Klingbiel and then Chief Justice Roy J. Solfisburg, Jr. were involved in a major state scandal, after Sherman Skolnick revealed that both had accepted stock from the Civic Center Bank & Trust Company (CCB) of Chicago while litigation involving the CCB was pending at the Illinois Supreme Court.
 The scandal forced Klingbiel to resign.

 Early and family life

 Klingbiel was born on March 2, 1901, in East Moline, Illinois.
-He attended public schools in East Moline and then attended the University of Illinois, which awarded him a law degree in 1924.
+He attended public schools in East Moline and then attended the University of Illinois Urbana-Champaign, which awarded him a law degree in 1924.
 While there, he was a member of the Phi Delta Phi legal fraternity.
 He later received an honorary doctorate of law from the Chicago-Kent College of Law and was active with the Rotary Club and the Masonic Lodge (achieving the 33rd Degree).